hoprnet/hoprnet/README.md

 Note that the documentation is under active development and does not always represent the latest version of the protocol.

+## Development Branch

+Please bear in mind the existing documentation does not reflect our actual state in this branch (i.e. `develop`).
+To follow the existing documentation, please visit our `master` [branch](https://github.com/hoprnet/hopr-core/tree/master).

 ## Table of Contents

 - [HOPR net](#hopr-net)